anthonychu/durable-entities-agents/README.md

 ## Features

 - **OpenAI Agents SDK** integration: Build agents using the OpenAI Agents SDK.
-- **Stateful AI Agents**: Agent conversation (sessions) state is automatically maintained.
+- **Stateful AI Agents**: Agent conversation (session) state is automatically maintained.
 Each conversation with an agent is backed by a durable entity but no knowledge of Durable Functions is needed.
 - **RESTful API**: Includes simple, built-in HTTP endpoints for interacting with agents.
 - **Multi-Agent Orchestration**: Compose multiple stateful agents into complex workflows using Durable Functions orchestrations.
 - **Human-in-the-Loop**: See travel planner for an approval workflow.